pyapp-org/pyapp/README.rst

 - Application - Provides a extensible and simple CLI interface for starting running commands, comes with built-in commands to support Checks, report settings/extensions.
+- Logging - Initialise and apply sane logging defaults (when using an Application).
+  Defaults to logging to `stderr` so your application can write data to `stdout` for piping into other tools.

 Extensions
 ==========